 (4) A limited liability company is formed when the limited liability company's certificate of organization becomes effective and at least one person becomes a member.

 - LLC’s name (Must meet Utah LLC naming requirements)

 - LLC principal office’s street and mailing address

 - Registered agent’s name, Utah address, and signature of acceptance

 Optional Information for Utah LLC Formation:

 - LLC organizers can add their own provisions as long as the provisions don’t conflict with LLC statute.

 - LLC organizers can make statements about management structure, but they don’t have to.
 If no statements are made about management structure, the state will assume that the business has at least one member.

-Recommended: For help with completing the LLC formation forms, visit our Utah LLC Articles of Organization guide.
+Recommended: For help with completing the LLC formation forms, visit our Utah LLC Certificate of Organization guide.

 Registered Agent Duties and Appointment